-Open House can be so stressful!
-I can stand and talk to a roomful of students all day long, but a roomful of adults causes me MAJOR STRESS!
-I wanted my Open House to reflect HOW I teach and how my students learn in my classroom, so I created a Student-Led Open House!
-The results??
+Open House Night or Back to School Night can be so stressful!
+I can stand and talk to a roomful of students all day long, but a roomful of adults causes me major anxiety.
+I wanted my Open House to reflect HOW I teach and how my students learn in my classroom, so I decided to try putting my students in charge and holding a student-led open house.
 It was a HUGE hit!
 The parents loved it, my students loved it, I had a better-than-usual turn-out, and my principal LOVED it too and sat in my room for a good part of the session.

-To have a student-led Open House, you must train your students to teach their parents all about your class.
-The students are in charge and you have the opportunity to casually join the family conversations.
-A student-led open house is far more fun and enjoyable than having the teacher lecture from a presentation for 30 minutes!
+While your students are in charge and you have the opportunity to just facilitate and enjoy conversations with your students and their families.
+A student-led open house is far more fun, engaging, and enjoyable than having the teacher lecture from a presentation for 30 minutes.
+It gives your families a real taste of what it’s like to be a student in your classroom.

-For my student-led Open House, I first create a list of all of the important things I want my students to explain to their parents.
+For my student-led Open House, I first list all the important things I want my students to explain to their parents.
 I also include a fun, family, STEM Challenge to give families a taste of the types of activities we do in our class.

-Class Rules: students show where the class rules are posted and what they look like in our classroom.
+Class Rules: students show their families where the class rules are posted and what they look like in our classroom.

 Behavior Management System: students explain our classroom reward system and consequences.